shayanmon/Cell_Instance_Segmentation/README.md

 1. **Small dataset**: 364 images is extremely small for deep learning.
 Mitigated with heavy augmentation, frozen backbone, and LoRA, but still limits generalization.

 2. **Mask format ambiguity**: The BCCD dataset masks use color-coding that varies.
 The pipeline auto-detects the format and maps colors to classes, but may need manual verification.
+This mismatch in the number of class provided in the masks and the mask parser is the reaosn why the training loss is higher than the validation loss and we have IoU = 0 for WBCs and platelets.
+In the end, I ended up generating a more complicated (however much more useful) architecture for cell typing rather than cell detection.
+Adjusting the number of classes to 2 (background and cell) would fix all these issues.
+That being said, the probability maps for the nuclear-pixel decoder head are correct and is the outcome we are searching for in binary instance segmentation.

 3. **HV map invalidation**: Geometric augmentations invalidate pre-computed distance maps.
 Splitting augmentation into geometric + photometric phases and recomputing HV maps adds ~3x data loading overhead.